Yusuf560-ui/News-Headline-Classifier/README.md

 - Remove noisy headlines below the length of 7
 - Used CountVectorizer to for word freqency analysis
 - Used TfidfVectorizer for feature extraction
-- Tested sevaral models such as Logistic regression, KNN, SVC, LinearSVC, Naive Bayes,Tree-based models and boosting methods
+- Tested sevaral models such as Logistic regression, SVC, LinearSVC and Naive Bayes
-- Final model (Naive Bayes) gave an accuracy and F1 score of 0.75
+- Final model (Naive Bayes) gave an accuracy and F1 score of 0.80

 ---